Qwilr is built on the following three principles:

 Clarity Through Collaboration.

 A lone ant has only the vaguest sense of which direction its home is.
 That's why they wander around in those mad little circles when they're alone.
-But because ants can follow the trails of other ants, when you get a whole lot of ants together, they're collective sense of direction improves to the point that they form a very precise and durable homing beacon.
+But ants can follow the pheromonal scent trail of other ants.
+So with ten ants bumbling about, their collective sense of direction improves.
+And when you get a whole army of ants together, they form this very precise and durable homing beacon.

 You can probably see where this is going…